 Weighing up whether to have an outdoor ceremony in a garden or an indoor ceremony with the security in case it rains on your wedding day?
 We weigh up the pros and cons of both outdoor and indoor ceremonies.

 Following the ceremony, allow around 30 minutes for your guests to congratulate you both.
 You truly get some great candids amongst all the hugging and kissing.

 FAMILY PHOTOS // 30 MINUTES

-Depending on whether you are having family photos with justyour immediate family members or the extended family, and possibly even friend groups, will determine how long to allow for family photos, but generally 30 minutes should cover the important people.
-It is recommended to work from a list which is provided to your photographer prior to the wedding day.
-It is also recommended nominating a family member from each sideto assist with finding people to make the family photos run efficiently.
+The amount of time required will depend on whether you having just immediate family members or the extended family, possibly even friend groups.
+Generally 20-30 minutes is sufficient time to cover the important people like immediate family.
+If you work to a rule of 2 minutes per group, that should give you an indication of how much time is required for family photos.
+It is recommended to work from a list given to your photographer prior to the wedding day.
+We recommend nominating a family member from each side to assist with finding people to make the family photos run smoothly and efficiently.

 Allow for travel time here if you aren’t having your photo shoot at the same location.

 For the wedding party photoshoot which includes the couples portrait session, it is recommended allowing at least 1 hour but 1.5 hours is preferred.
 Its best to start with the wedding party photos, capturing a variety of fun and beautiful portraits taking advantage of natural light before moving onto the couples portraits.
 The wedding party can then relax away from the couple, that way the couple can have time alone together as these photos are more intimate.
 The best time for your bridal portraits is 45 minutes before sunset and finishing 15 minutes after sunset, what’s called ‘golden hour’.